 - You had a flight disrupted by a Lufthansa staff strike.

 - Your flight was either delayed by 3 hours or more, or was cancelled less than 14 days before it was due to depart.

 - The disruption occurred within the last 3 years.

 - If you took a replacement flight, your new arrival time was significantly different to your original flight.

 Airline staff strikes are strikes involving the employees of Lufthansa.
-That includes Lufthansa pilot strike, cabin crew, airline engineers, and other employees working directly for Lufthansa.
+That includes pilots, cabin crew, airline engineers, and other employees working directly for Lufthansa.
 If you book a flight which is disrupted because of a staff strike, Lufthansa may owe you compensation to make up for the trouble caused.

-We believe that air passenger rights should always come first – if an Lufthansa pilot strike with Lufthansa causes or caused your flight to be delayed, canceled, or even result in a denied boarding, you can make a claim for compensation.
+We believe that air passenger rights should always come first – if an airline strike with Lufthansa causes or caused your flight to be delayed, cancelled, or even result in a denied boarding, you can make a claim for compensation.

 When am I Not Eligible for Strike Compensation from Lufthansa?